Snickerdoodles Without Cream Of Tartar

 Notes

-- If you have time, chill the dough for at least an hour.
-This will help give the cookies a chewier texture.
+- Chill The Dough: If I have the time, I like to chill the dough for about an hour in the fridge.
+This helps give my snickerdoodles without cream of tartar a chewier texture.

-- The cookies are done when the edges are slightly golden and the center is still soft.
-They should be puffy when they come out of the oven, and as they cool they will flatten and very slightly harden.
+- Cookies Will Fall As They Cool: I know my cookies are done when the edges are slightly golden and the center is still soft.
+They come out of the oven puffy, and as they cool, they flatten a bit and firm up just slightly.

 So delicious and really easy to make – kids went crazy for these!
 Thanks for the recipe.